mattrussi/gitlab-com-runbooks/docs/patroni/rebuild_standby_cluster_from_prod.md

 git clone https://gitlab.com/gitlab-com/gl-infra/db-migration.git
 ```

 **2nd -** Check that the inventory file for your desired environment exists in `db-migration/pg-replica-rebuild/inventory/` and it's up-to-date with the hosts you're targeting.
-The inventory file should contain
+The inventory file should contain:

-- `all.vars.walg_gs_prefix`: this is the GCS bucket and directory of the SOURCE database WAL archive location (the source database is the cluster you referred the `data_disk_snapshot` to create the cluster throughout TF).
+* `all.vars.walg_gs_prefix`: this is the GCS bucket and directory of the SOURCE database WAL archive location (the source database is the cluster you referred the `data_disk_snapshot` to create the cluster throughout TF).
 You can find this value in the source cluster Chef role, it should be the `gitlab_walg.storage_prefix` for that cluster.
-- `all.hosts`: a regex that represents the FQDN of the hosts that are going to be part of this cluster, where the first node will be created as Standby Leader.
+* `all.hosts`: a regex that represents the FQDN of the hosts that are going to be part of this cluster, where the first node will be created as Standby Leader.

 Example: